mongodb-industry-solutions/Insurance-image-search/README.md

 ```

 6. Get image embeddings and load them to Atlas
+7. Type "crashed windshield" into Google Image search and save one of the images into the car_damage folder with the name test.jpg.
-7. Run an image similarity query
+8. Run an image similarity query

 Here's an example of a query of an image found online